Nemin32/Nemin32.github.io/_drafts/aorant.md

 enough not to let you pass without first proving yourself, however, it is also kind enough to give you the tools to let you progress at your own pace.

-Every hub features special switches (flintlocks in the Native areas, door release levers in RuptureFarms) that present a tangible way of conveying progress to the player.
+Every hub features special switches (flintlocks in the Native areas, piston-locks in RuptureFarms) that present a tangible way of conveying progress to the player.
 There is not much fanfare to entering a level, trudging through, then leaving on the end; so putting in a special level provides at least some ceremony to the whole ordeal.

 ### Level Features